Viditjoshi/TodoList-Task/README.md

 Click the checkbox next to each task to mark it as completed or pending.
 The status of each task will be displayed as either "completed" or "pending."
 Future Enhancements
-Implement task prioritization and filtering options.
-Add local storage or database integration for persistent state.